Logo for NNM (Nemo Nisi Mors) Kovalam, India, December 2007 (Photo: Anders Gustafson) Logo for NNM (Nemo Nisi Mors)

 Revised

 What is the clock angle?
 Let us examine the relationships between the hands on an analog clock and their angles calculated in degrees.
-I will examine both a 12-hour dial as well as a 24-hour dial.
+I will examine both a 12-hour dial and a 24-hour dial.
 I will also present a nice interactive animation to help you understand the relationships.

 Note: The 12-hour clock will have its "12" or "0" at the top and "6" at the bottom.
 The 24-hour clock will have its "24" or "0" at the top and "12" at the bottom.